noaione/yuusha-shoukan-ln/sources/v03/chapter3.md

 [Anima-kun, you must be confident with your fighting ability, right?]

 [Haahhh?!
-F*cking trash talking with me so casually, want me to tear you apart huh?!]
+Fucking trash talking with me so casually, want me to tear you apart huh?!]

 [...Errr, how strong are you, Anima?]